Actify

 Retreat Invitation Email

-Retreat Budget Proposal for Leadership
+Retreat Budget Ask for Leadership

-Subject: [Team Name] Retreat — Budget Approval Proposal: [N]-day team retreat at [Venue] Dates: [Dates] Headcount: [N] Total cost: $[X] ($[Y]/person) Breakdown: - Venue + lodging: $[X] - Travel: $[X] - Food: $[X] - Activities + facilitator: $[X] - Buffer (15%): $[X] Expected outcomes: - Measurable eNPS increase (+10–15 points based on comparable retreats) - Cross-team relationships that improve daily collaboration - Retention signal — 87% of employees say retreats increase loyalty ROI context: - Cost of one resignation: $15K–$25K - This retreat costs $[X] total and directly impacts retention for [N] people - Post-retreat teams show 31% improvement in collaboration survey scores Approval needed by: [Date]
+Subject: [Team Name] Retreat — Budget Approval Hi [Name], I'd like to organize a [N]-day retreat for our team of [N] at [Venue] on [Dates].
+Total cost: $[X] ($[Y]/person) Breakdown: - Venue + lodging: $[X] - Travel: $[X] - Food: $[X] - Activities: $[X] - Buffer (15%): $[X] Why it's worth it: - eNPS typically increases +10–15 points after a well-run retreat - 87% of employees say retreats increase their loyalty to the company - Post-retreat collaboration scores improve 31% on average - Replacing one person costs $15K–$25K; this retreat costs $[X] total for [N] people I need approval by [Date] to hold the venue.
+Happy to answer questions.

-The ROI section is the most important part.
-Frame every dollar as a retention and collaboration investment.
+The ROI section is the most important part — frame every dollar as a retention and collaboration investment.

-Post-Retreat Feedback Survey
+Post-Retreat Feedback (90 seconds)

-Post-Retreat Monthly Follow-Up
+Monthly Post-Retreat Follow-Up

 Expected Results